oscar-bender-stone/honors-thesis/source/1_introduction.typ

 _information_.
 This thesis creates a universal information language for this purpose, to express information about _any formal representation_.
 This includes improving the representation itself!

-- Review past results in Information theory.
-Possibly expand upon in a separate section.

-  - Main theories:
+// TODO: conclude this paragraph!

+== Background on Information Theory

+Given the desire to _use_ information, how do we define it?
+Information Theory has established several different major trains of thoughts:

 - Shannon + entropy:

   - Main founder of information theory

   - Information = "reduced uncertainty"

   - Primarily probabilistic and based on _communication of bits_.
 Not enough for _semantics_!

   - Takeaway: information is _used_ in communication

 - Kolomogorov + complexity:

   - Minimum Description Length (MDL): we should describe objects with the smallest description possible.

   - Kolmogorov complexity = length of _smallest_ program accepting a string

   - Practical problem: not computable!

   - Bigger problem: _measures_ information, but does not _define it_

   - Takeaway: provides a _computational_ lens for information

 - Scott domains:

-      - Introduced information systems!
+  - Introduced information systems, but in the context of programming language semantics.

-      - Problem: divergence from .
+  - Problem: provides the axioms and key models, but not clearly tied to the other theories.
 Also divergence from information in other senses, like ontology (OWL, etc.)

 - Ontologies:

   - Frameworks: OWL, Conceptual Graphs, etc.

   - Problem: pretty restricted!
-Might only be first-order.
+Most theories are only first-order, so difficult for certain type theories, e.g., dependently typed.

 - Synthesis of information theory + past paragraph